brianmicklethwaitarchive/brianmicklethwaitarchive-jekyll/index.markdown

 layout: page
 ---

 Welcome to the Brian Micklethwait Archive.
-We have started to add writings to this site.
+We are slowly adding writings to this site.
 For progress on this see the [news](news.html) section.